eric-haibin-lin/mxnet/docs/how_to/add_sparse_op_in_backend.md

       const std::vector<OpReqType>& req,
       const std::vector<TBlob>& outputs);
 ```
-Note that the vector of `TBlob`s doesn't contain sufficient information about the whether
+Notice the `FCompute` interface doesn't include data structures that could be used to query storage
-the NDArray is sparse, nor the auxilary data of the NDArray.
-Therefore, sparse operators
+types of inputs, nor manipulate auxiliary arrays like `indices` and `indptr`.
-use the following `FComputeEx` interface:
+Therefore, instead of the `FCompute` interface, sparse operators are registered with the following `FComputeEx` interface:
 ```cpp
 void (const nnvm::NodeAttrs& attrs,
       const OpContext& ctx,